-Thinking of quick, easy and healthy breakfast recipes for kids that aren’t toast or cereal can be exhausting!
+Thinking of quick, easy and healthy breakfast ideas for kids that aren’t toast or cereal can be exhausting!
 But here’s seven simple ideas to last a whole week that the kids are sure to love!

-I know I share a lot of breakfast recipes on my site but lately I’ve realised that a lot of them require a bit of time and preparation and if you are looking for super speedy ideas to feed the kids, especially on a busy weekday morning, then they might not be of much use!
+I know I share a lot of breakfast recipes on my site, but lately I’ve realised that a lot of them require a bit of time and preparation and if you are looking for super speedy ideas to feed the kids, especially on a busy weekday morning, then they might not be of much use!

 So today I thought I would share seven really simple breakfast ideas, all of which can be whipped up in just ten minutes or less.